Bio, C.V., & Contact

 - In Chocolate We Trust: The Hershey Company Town Unwrapped by Peter Kurie (2018)

-Vodún: Secrecy and the Search for Divine Power by Timothy R. Landry (2018)
+- Vodún: Secrecy and the Search for Divine Power by Timothy R. Landry (2018)

-Living Tangier: Migration, Race, and Illegality in a Moroccan City by Abdelmajid Hannoum (2019)
+- Living Tangier: Migration, Race, and Illegality in a Moroccan City by Abdelmajid Hannoum (2020)

 *

-I am currently Professor Emerita of Anthropology, African Studies, and Gender and Women’s Studies, at the University of Illinois at Urbana-Champaign, and Visiting Scholar in Anthropology at Brown University.
+I am currently Professor Emerita of Anthropology, African Studies, and Gender and Women’s Studies, at the University of Illinois at Urbana-Champaign, and a Visiting Scholar in Anthropology at Brown University.
 I’ve also taught and held research appointments at Princeton University, the École des Hautes Études (Paris), Katholieke University of Leuven (Belgium), the Instituto Superior da Ciências Sociais e Políticais (Lisbon), Sun Yat-sen University (Guanghzhou), Minzu University (Beijing), and elsewhere.
 In 2011-13 I served as an Ambassador for the European Union’s PromoDocs Program, promoting doctoral programs across the EU to college students in North America.

 Before retiring from full-time teaching, I was honored to have been listed 23 times on the List of Teachers Ranked as Excellent at the University of Illinois for teaching 17 different courses.
-I was likewise honored to have received the Outstanding Graduate Mentor Award from the Graduate College at the University of Illinois, and two Graduate Mentor Awards and two Distinguished Service Awards from my home Department of Anthropology.
+I was likewise honored to have received the Outstanding Graduate Mentor Award from the Graduate College at the University of Illinois, as well as two Graduate Mentor Awards and two Distinguished Service Awards from my home Department of Anthropology.

-At the University of Illinois , I have closely supervised 17 advisees who have completed their doctorates in anthropology.
-Collectively, these advisees have won 50 predoctoral, doctoral, and postdoctoral research grants, fellowships, and prizes in national competitions (an average of three/student).
+At the University of Illinois, I closely supervised 17 advisees who have completed their doctorates in anthropology.
+Collectively, these advisees won 50 predoctoral, doctoral, and postdoctoral research grants, fellowships, and prizes in national competitions (an average of three/student).
 Of these former students, five have achieved tenure, one is on a tenure-track position, and two have administrative positions at U.S. universities; one works as an applied medical anthropologist for a US government agency; four are visiting assistant professors at U.S. universities; three work internationally as consultants and researchers; and one is working as a librarian.

 I enjoy doing speaking engagements, readings, and guest-teaching both domestically and internationally.
+Appearances include:

 *